 Political and Economic Risks.
 All timberfunds are subject to various risks incidental to investing in and/or managing businesses abroad, including nationalization, expropriation or confiscatory taxation, political and economic instability and diplomatic developments which could affect investments in those countries.
+Worldwide economic markets could experience political uncertainty and/or change that subjects a timberfund's investments to heightened risks.
+During times of political uncertainty and/or change, global markets often become more volatile including periods of high inflation and/or supply chain disruptions.
+There can be no assurance that political changes will not cause a timberfund or its investors to suffer losses.
 Moreover, in many parts of the world (in developed and developing countries alike), timber properties are the subject of claims by indigenous peoples that might hamper the acquisition, management or sale of certain properties.
 Likewise, economic factors can affect demand for timber and timber products.
 In addition, administering business internationally involves the need to comply with a wide variety of national and local laws and regulatory requirements.
-More recently, in certain countries, like Brazil for example, the laws governing the sale of rural properties to companies controlled by foreign investors have become more restrictive.
+In certain countries, like Brazil for example, the laws governing the sale of rural properties to companies controlled by foreign investors have become more restrictive.
 Such laws may either require additional governmental approvals to make the investment, structural changes in the investment vehicles, or partnering with an in-country investor in order to achieve compliance.
 GFP cannot predict what impact such laws may have on the ability to acquire or sell rural properties in the future in such jurisdictions.

 Pandemic Risks.
-Adverse public health developments related to the outbreak of a pandemic can adversely affect workforces, customers, suppliers, economies, and financial markets globally, leading to an economic downturn of unknown duration.
-A pandemic could affect the operation of GFP's business, including by harming GFP's ability to manage and conduct the affairs of a timberfund.
-In addition, the timberfund's investments could be adversely impacted by a pandemic, including by supply disruptions or decreases in consumer demand, which could cause a timberfund or clients to suffer losses.
-Moreover, it is not possible to predict the likelihood that a similar global health crisis might occur in the future or what effects any such global health crisis may have on any timberfund or GFP or economic conditions generally.
+Pandemics that occur in the future could affect the operation of GFP's business, including by harming GFP's ability to manage and conduct the affairs of the timberfunds.
+In addition, the timberfund's investments could be adversely impacted by a pandemic, including by supply disruptions, labor shortages or decreases in consumer demand, which could cause the timberfunds to suffer losses.